EarthMC-Toolkit/EarthMCEssentials/README.md

   - Use /townless inviteAll to quickly invite townless people to your town!
 - Overlays
   - Townless overlay: All online townless players are shown on your screen.
   - Nearby players overlay: Tired of checking the dynmap for players near you 24/7?
-See anyone who's close to you, in-game.
+See anyone whose close to you, in-game.
 - Fully configurable
   - Pressing f4 (default) opens up the configuration screen.

 ### Installation Guide
-#### Here's how to install the mod (For brand new users):
+#### Here's how to install the mod (For brand-new users):

 1. Download the [latest release](https://github.com/Warriorrrr/EarthMCEssentials/releases/latest)
 2. If you haven't already, download the Fabric Loader and API via [this](https://fabricmc.net/wiki/player:tutorials:install_mcl:windows) guide.